TerenceHilderal/TerenceHilderal/README.md

 😄 Or just have a chat or go for a coffee, or a basketball game? 😄

-- 🔭 I’m currently working on my personals projects ( devmania and my portfolio)
+- 🔭 Looking for a backend dev ??
+HERE I AM  !!
-- 🌱 I’m currently learning Typescript , TDD , clean code , clean architecture.
+- 🌱 I’m currently learning TDD , clean code , clean architecture.